GElyess/SoftwareTraining1/README.md.txt

 Run pgadmin4, create a database and name it 'project_training'.
-Restore the database 'project_training' by using the bachup file 'project_training.backup' loacted at project root.
+Restore the database 'project_training' by using the bachup file 'project_training.backup' loacted at project root. a backup.sql file is also available if you want to work on terminal only.

 PYTHON ENVIRONMENT AND RUN THE SERVER: setup a virtual environment using venv (linux) or virtualenv (windows)